kohei-us/ixion/doc/overview/document.rst

 Conclusion
 ----------

-In this section, we have performed the same thing we did in the :ref:`quickstart-model-context` section, but with much less code, and without the complexity of low-level formula expression tokenization, formula cell registration, or manual tracking of modified cells.
+In this section, we have performed the same thing we did in the :ref:`use-model-context` section, but with much less code, and without the complexity of low-level formula expression tokenization, formula cell registration, or manual tracking of modified cells.
 If you are looking to leverage the functionality of Ixion but don't want to deal with lower-level formula